alexk218/SpotifyPlaylistAutomation/README.md

 # SpotifyPlaylistAutomation

-**Overview**
+## Overview

 SpotifyPlaylistAutomation is a Python-based tool designed to streamline and automate the process of managing and downloading tracks from Spotify playlists.
-It uses the Spotify API to authenticate, fetch playlist details, track changes in playlists, and notify users of updates by email.
+It uses the Spotify API to authenticate, fetch playlist details, track changes in playlists, and notify users of playlist changes by email.
 This tool is intended for music enthusiasts/DJs who regularly update and manage Spotify playlists, allowing users to keep track of the changes made to their playlists.

-**Features**
+This Medication Management System is an engineering capstone project designed to assist elderly users with their medication intake.
+It is intended to be used in conjunction with a robot that autonomously navigates to the user, dispensing medication and water as scheduled.
+This robot also serves as a companion, including AI-driven conversational abilities, allowing for real-time communication between the robot and user.
+This website provides an interface between the caregiver and robot, managing medication dispensing times and quantities.

+## Features

-Authentication with Spotify API
+- Authentication with Spotify API

-Fetches all private playlists
+- Fetches all private playlists

-Tracks changes in playlists (new additions)
+- Tracks changes in playlists (new additions)

-Sends email notifications on playlist updates
+- Sends email notifications on playlist updates

-Automated and scheduled checks for playlist changes
+- Automated and scheduled checks for playlist changes

-**Future Features**
+## Future Features

-**Automatic Detection of Unsorted Liked Songs:** Will sift through your Liked Songs on Spotify and detect tracks that haven't been added to any of your playlists yet, ensuring that every no songs are left unsorted.
+- **Automatic Detection of Unsorted Liked Songs:** Will sift through your Liked Songs on Spotify and detect tracks that haven't been added to any of your playlists yet, ensuring that every no songs are left unsorted.

-**Automated Download of New Playlist Additions:** Newly added songs will be automatically downloaded using Deemix, and sorted according to your Spotify playlists.
+- **Automated Download of New Playlist Additions:** Newly added songs will be automatically downloaded using Deemix, and sorted according to your Spotify playlists.

-**Integration with RekordBox:** Newly downloaded songs from your Spotify playlists will be directly dragged into RekordBox.
+- **Integration with RekordBox:** Newly downloaded songs from your Spotify playlists will be directly dragged into RekordBox.

-# Getting Started
+## Getting Started
 **Prerequisites**

-spotipy (A lightweight Python library for the Spotify Web API)
+- spotipy (A lightweight Python library for the Spotify Web API)

-Access to Spotify API (Client ID and Client Secret)
+- Access to Spotify API (Client ID and Client Secret)

-A mail server setup for sending notifications (e.g., Gmail)
+- A mail server setup for sending notifications (e.g., Gmail)

 **Setup**

-Register your application on the Spotify Developer Dashboard to get your Client ID and Client Secret.
+- Register your application on the Spotify Developer Dashboard to get your Client ID and Client Secret.

-Set up environment variables for Spotify credentials and email configuration.
+- Set up environment variables for Spotify credentials and email configuration.
 Create a .env file in the root directory with the following contents:

 SPOTIFY_CLIENT_ID=your_spotify_client_id